-One of the oldest traditions of Kerala, Champakulam Boat festival started in the state sometime in the 1500s.
+One of the oldest traditions of Kerala, Champakulam Boat Race Festival started in the state in the 1500s.
 Fondly referred to as Champakulam Moolam Vallamkali, the race uses the traditional snake boats or Vallam Kalis.
 These Chundan Vallams are a symbol of Kerala’s centuries old expertise in Naval architecture.
-Used by kings and warriors more than 500 years ago, these expert pieces of wooden craftsmanship can accommodate more than 100 men in one go.
+Used by kings and warriors for more than 500 years, these expert pieces of wooden craftsmanship can accommodate more than 100 men in one go.

 The religious sanctity of the festival lies in the history of its origin.
 It is said the 15th century ruler Chembakassery revisited his naval strength and directed his naval fleet to design robust boats which would challenge their opponents at the time of war.
-Little did he know what he started as a war strategy would stand today as amark his naval legacy.
+Little did he know what he started as a war strategy would stand today as a mark of his naval legacy.

 It is exhilarating to see the number of people who come to witness the grand cultural fiesta.
 Massive boats are seen dissecting the water in half and speeding against one another in their swift yet wispy movements.
 It is a great sight to see the boatmen rowing in perfect symphony putting in all their strength in each pull and push.
 Amid the cheers and echo of noises from people cheering, the boats cruise through the water at great speeds.

 By Air.
 The Cochin International Airport is located at a distance of 75 km and is the nearest airport to Alappuzha.
 Regular flights from all over the country land here hence one can consider travelling by air if budget is not a constraint.
 Once you get off the airport, you will need to cover the remaining distance by some means of public transportation like a cab.